nbkhope/atom-react-es6-snippets/README.md

 | rpf          | PropTypes.func |
 | rps          | PropTypes.shape |

-> Add an additional "r" to the end of the PropType abbreviations above to make it a required property (adds .isRequired).
+> Hint: add an additional "r" to the end of the PropType abbreviations above to make it a required property (adds .isRequired).
 For example, **rpbr** generates `PropTypes.bool.isRequired`

-For more information about each snippet, see the [source file](snippet/React%20(ES6).cson).
+For more information about each snippet, see the [source file](snippets/React%20(ES6).cson).